 - Artistic License Nuclear Physics: The game is towards the realistic end of the spectrum; a lot of the tropes commonly wheeled out for nuclear apocalypses are absent.
-For example: no glowing green stuff (but plenty of grey radioactive ash); electronics being affected by an EMP; harm from prolonged radiation exposure rather than people immediately melting; no Nuclear Nasties.
+For example: no glowing green stuff (but plenty of grey radioactive ash); electronics being affected by an EMP; harm from prolonged radiation exposure rather than people immediately melting; no Nuclear Mutants.

 - Electro Magnetic Pulse: Near the start of the game, the nuclear bombardment causes electronics such as Alice's laptop to stop working.
 If players haven't already used the laptop to find the location of a nearby bomb shelter, it's too late to do so.

 - Framing Story: The game is basically a conversation between the protagonist, Alice, and one of her online friends.
 She describes a strange dream she had of her future, which was remarkably realistic and long-lasting.
 However, the framing story is played with after multiple playthroughs (which the game is designed for), Alice gets the feeling that she's already told the story.
 Towards the end, the framing story becomes recursive the Alice in the dream also had the dream (and had dreamt of a future self who had dreamt of a future self who had... etc...).Mad H: You retro-ante-actively re-remembered in your dream that you had this dream and therefore changed your life in order to have the real keys when you had the dream again?
 Or when it happened in real life?

 Mad H: This is the weirdest goddamned dream.